alex-alina/run-tracker-app/README.md

 * Redux
 * Material-UI
 * JavaScript
+* Chart.js
+* Moment.js
 * CSS

 ## Features

-* Start screen and Start button
+* Start screen and Go to group stats button
 * Users' list screen, displaying longest distance run for each user
 * User's runs tracking screen
+* Line Graph that displays the progresion of runs' distances and times
 * Add run, Delete run and Clear list buttons
+* Back button that takes you back to the users' list

 ## Setup